jakeheis/Flock/README.md

 # Flock

-Automated deployment of your Swift project to servers.
+Automated deployment of Swift projects to servers.
 Once set up, deploying your project is as simple as:
 ```
 $ flock deploy
 ```